Stewards of Our Water Resource

 Snow is precious, not only for skiing and snowboarding, but because it is nature’s way to store water for the spring and summer.
 We have a special role in protecting our water source because many of our resorts lie at the head of watersheds that support cities, agricultural areas and recreation.
 Our water management plans consider all of this, and our actions insure that only the cleanest, highest quality water leaves our mountains.

-Water use at facilities is carefully monitored.
-One way we reduce water usage in our facilities is through water-less urinals and low-flow sink fixtures.
-For example, Vail Mountain has installed 10 water-less urinals and uses low-flow fixtures in all of its bathrooms.
+Water use in our lodges, restaurants, and hospitality property has been an area of focus.
+One way we reduce water usage in our facilities is through water-less urinals and low-flow fixtures.
+For example, Vail Mountain has installed water-less urinals and uses low-flow fixtures in a majority of its bathrooms.
 The urinals save up to 200,000 gallons from being flushed down the drain each year and the sink fixtures have led to a 27% reduction in annual water usage since installation in 2008.

 In 2009, Vail Resorts joined the National Forest Foundation and the United States Forest Service on the multi-year Hayman Restoration Project to help restore areas destroyed by the fire.
 As the private funding catalyst for the restoration project, Vail Resorts pledged $750,000 and 1,500 employee volunteer hours.
 From 2009 to 2012, the Company gave almost 2,000 volunteer hours.